michaellaszlo/color-spinner/README.md

 # big-color-picker
-A color picker for the web offering a large surface and a multi-point palette builder.
+I like the GIMP color picker and the one built into Chrome, but I wish they were a little different.
+I'd like a larger picking surface.
+I'd also like to be able to save many points and view the corresponding colors side by side.